betoule/cosmologix/README.md

 - 1D profile likelihoods
 - Group exploration results in a single file
 - Improve handling of labels in corner plots
+- Change name of `Omega_m` to `Omega_bc` to lift possible confusion on neutrinos contribution accounting

 ### v0.9.5 (current)
 - Add DESI DR2 BAO measurements (rename DESI2024 to DESIDR1 for consistency)